-County Recognizes Behavioral Health Activists for Community Service
+County recognizes behavioral health activists for community service

-CAPE MAY COURT HOUSE — The Cape May County Board of County Commissioners recognized four (4) community activists in the area of behavioral health at its meeting on December 12, 2020.
+CAPE MAY COURT HOUSE — The Cape May County Board of County Commissioners recognized four community activists in the area of behavioral health at its meeting Dec.
+12.

-“We are fortunate to have such a wealth of people in this county who are willing to put in so much effort to assist those with substance use disorder or a mental health diagnosis in the area of prevention, treatment, and recovery.
-These folks, both professionally and personally, have provided countless hours to our community to make Cape May County a safer and healthier place to live”, said County Commissioner Jeffrey L. Pierson.
+“We are fortunate to have such a wealth of people in this county who are willing to put in so much effort to assist those with substance use disorder or a mental health diagnosis in the area of prevention, treatment and recovery.
+These folks, both professionally and personally, have provided countless hours to our community to make Cape May County a safer and healthier place to live,” Commissioner Jeffrey L. Pierson said.

-Michele Previti was recognized as the County Municipal Alliance Volunteer of the Year.
+Michele Previti was recognized as the county Municipal Alliance Volunteer of the Year.
 She has been working with the Municipal Alliance for almost twenty years.
 Her involvement grew out of a desire to promote healthy lifestyles in the community.
-She is the current Chairperson of the Upper Township/Ocean City Municipal Alliance.
-Her talents are her dedicated leadership and cooperative efforts to involve schools, government, agencies, and families to bring prevention programs and activities into the community.
-Michele initiated an annual community-wide celebration of Red Ribbon Week and spent many hours with the volunteer team to host events that prominently feature a substance-free message such as Family Skate Nights, Stay on the Right Course Mini Golf Outings, an Amazing Race for high school students, and Hooked on Fishing outings.
-Michele lives in Upper Township with her husband where they raised three daughters.
+She is the current chairperson of the Upper Township/Ocean City Municipal Alliance.
+Her talents are her dedicated leadership and cooperative efforts to involve schools, government, agencies and families to bring prevention programs and activities into the community.
+Previti initiated an annual communitywide celebration of Red Ribbon Week and spent many hours with the volunteer team to host events that prominently feature a substance-free message such as Family Skate Nights, Stay on the Right Course Mini Golf Outings, an Amazing Race for high school students, and Hooked on Fishing outings.
+Previti lives in Upper Township with her husband where they raised three daughters.
 She has a law degree and teaches at Stockton University.

 The Greg DiAntonio Memorial Foundation

 The Greg DiAntonio Memorial Foundation was recognized for its work in the substance use disorder area.
-The Foundation was started in 2013 by Pat and Kreni DiAntonio in the name of their son Greg who lost his battle with addiction in 2012.
-The Foundation’s primary focus is education and substance use disorder awareness and assistance.
-Through their annual Reggae Fest fundraiser in September and private contributions, the DiAntonio Foundation has provided resources, education, and recovery options to families and those struggling with addiction.
-The Foundation has provided funding for transportation to treatment.
-The Hope One Van, sober living rental assistance, family education sessions, medication, food, shopping vouchers, and other unique items for those in need.
-The Foundation works with many local agencies to assure that their funds are for those who, in most instances, “fall through the cracks” and their needs cannot be met by available government sources.
+The foundation was started in 2013 by Pat and Kreni DiAntonio in the name of their son Greg who lost his battle with addiction in 2012.
+The foundation’s primary focus is education and substance use disorder awareness and assistance.
+Through its annual Reggae Fest fundraiser in September and private contributions, the DiAntonio Foundation has provided resources, education and recovery options to families and those struggling with addiction.
+The foundation has provided funding for transportation to treatment, the Hope One Van, sober living rental assistance, family education sessions, medication, food, shopping vouchers, and other unique items for those in need.
+The foundation works with many local agencies to ensure that its funds are for those who, in most instances, “fall through the cracks” and their needs cannot be met by available government sources.
 This resource has been invaluable to the recovering community and the DiAntonio’s personal story has resonated with many Cape May County residents.

 Lynda Fraizer